 Resorts and the Resort Lifestyle

 Myrtle Beach is known for its many resorts, both oceanfront and inland.
 There are resorts for all budgets and lifestyles, several with their own golf courses and private beaches.
 It's possible to rent a residence in some resorts for extended stay, and others cater to more short-term vacations.
 However, the resort lifestyle is an option in Myrtle Beach.
 The real estate market lists condominiums, townhouses, and even detached, single-family homes in resort-style communities.
 The community may be gated or open, and many include on-site amenities like pools, spas, tennis courts, restaurants, driving ranges/putting greens, and state-of-the-art fitness centers.

 Neighborhoods and Schools

 When looking to buy a home in Myrtle Beach, there are dozens of neighborhoods to consider.
-Resort-style neighborhoods can include condominium communities near the beach, and offer ocean views.
+Resort-style neighborhoods can include condominium communities near the beach and offer ocean views.
 Gated communities inland provide easy access to major routes like SC 31/Carolina Bays Parkway and U.S. Highway 17.
-The Grand Dunes is an example of one of the master-planned communities and features multiple subdivisions plus convenient proximity to the Intracoastal Waterway and Business 17.
+The Myrtle Beach Grand Dunes neighborhood is an example of one of the master-planned communities and features multiple subdivisions plus convenient proximity to the Intracoastal Waterway and Business 17.